ludovico85/GIS-RESOURCES/README.md

-# GIS-TIPS-AND-TRICKS
+# GIS-RESOURCES

-The repo contains some tips and tricks of the GIS world and in particular of QGIS.
+The repo contains some resources about the GIS world and in particular of QGIS.